rethinkdb/horizon/client/README.md

 Object which initializes the connection to a Horizon Server.

-If Horizon server has been started with `--insecure` then you will need to connect unsecurely by passing `{secure: false}` as a second parameter.
+If Horizon server has been started with `--secure no` then you will need to connect unsecurely by passing `{secure: false}` as a second parameter.

 ###### Example